 Within cell therapy, we believe our technologies allow us to create product candidates with engineered cells that engraft in the patient's body and drive lasting durable responses that may have the capacity to result in single treatment cures.
-Our CAR-T therapy portfolio consists of both autologous and allogeneic, or off-the-shelf, product candidates.
+Our CAR-T therapy portfolio consists of both autologous and allogeneic, or off-the-shelf, product candidates with an emphasis on allogeneic.
 We are advancing a broad pipeline and have multiple CAR-T product candidates in the clinical phase in both hematological and solid tumor oncology indications.
-Within gene therapy, we believe our technologies have the potential to create next-generation therapies that can deliver long-term, stable gene expression that does not diminish over time and that may have the capacity to result in single treatment cures.
+Within gene therapy, we believe our technologies have the potential to create a new class of therapies that can deliver long-term, stable gene expression that does not diminish over time and that may have the capacity to result in single treatment cures.